Alejandro-Roldan/Batch-Pynamer/README.md

 It can also change audio files metadata for flac and mp3 files.
 If you don't have the metadata dependencies needed you can still use the rest of the program, which uses exclusively base python libraries.

-Probably the only changes needed to make it run on windows is change the PATH constant to a windows like path.
+It can probably run on windows mostly without issue, but it hasn't been tested.

 Program Screenshots